bodrick/awesome/TOPICS.md

 ## intellij

-*   [continuedev/continue](https://github.com/continuedev/continue) - ⏩ the open-source autopilot for software development—bring the power of ChatGPT to VS Code and JetBrains
+*   [continuedev/continue](https://github.com/continuedev/continue) - ⏩ Continue is an open-source autopilot for VS Code and JetBrains—the easiest way to code with any LLM
 *   [NiGhTTraX/ts-monorepo](https://github.com/NiGhTTraX/ts-monorepo) - Template for setting up a TypeScript monorepo

 ## pycharm

-*   [continuedev/continue](https://github.com/continuedev/continue) - ⏩ the open-source autopilot for software development—bring the power of ChatGPT to VS Code and JetBrains
+*   [continuedev/continue](https://github.com/continuedev/continue) - ⏩ Continue is an open-source autopilot for VS Code and JetBrains—the easiest way to code with any LLM

 ## software-development

-*   [continuedev/continue](https://github.com/continuedev/continue) - ⏩ the open-source autopilot for software development—bring the power of ChatGPT to VS Code and JetBrains
+*   [continuedev/continue](https://github.com/continuedev/continue) - ⏩ Continue is an open-source autopilot for VS Code and JetBrains—the easiest way to code with any LLM
 *   [ai-collection/ai-collection](https://github.com/ai-collection/ai-collection) - The Generative AI Landscape - A Collection of Awesome Generative AI Applications

 ## visual-studio-code

-*   [continuedev/continue](https://github.com/continuedev/continue) - ⏩ the open-source autopilot for software development—bring the power of ChatGPT to VS Code and JetBrains
+*   [continuedev/continue](https://github.com/continuedev/continue) - ⏩ Continue is an open-source autopilot for VS Code and JetBrains—the easiest way to code with any LLM
 *   [mrmlnc/vscode-postcss-sorting](https://github.com/mrmlnc/vscode-postcss-sorting) - :electric\_plug: VS Code plugin to sort CSS rules content with specified order.
 *   [Huachao/vscode-restclient](https://github.com/Huachao/vscode-restclient) - REST Client Extension for Visual Studio Code
 *   [p42ai/js-assistant](https://github.com/p42ai/js-assistant) - 120+ refactorings and code-assists for Visual Studio Code